dthompson-jti/safety-check-app-concept/README.md

 -   **Simulated Login/Logout:** A complete start-of-shift session workflow.
 -   **Workspace-Based Navigation:** The application uses a sliding panel architecture for its primary navigation.
 The main workspaces (Side Menu, Time-Sorted Schedule, Route-Sorted Schedule) exist on a horizontal "film strip."
 A persistent header and footer provide global actions and view controls, creating a stable application shell around the sliding content.
--   **Dynamic Check Schedule:** A performant, virtualized list of checks with live timers and two sorting modes (Time and Route).
+-   **Dynamic Check Schedule:** A performant list of checks with live timers and two sorting modes (Time and Route).
+The list is rendered using a standard component map to ensure high-fidelity animations, prioritizing craft over premature optimization.
 -   **Core Scan-to-Save Workflow:** An end-to-end flow for scanning QR codes (or simulating scans) and recording check outcomes.
 This includes a "pre-scan alert" to notify caregivers of critical resident information *before* a scan is completed.
 -   **Multi-Resident Check Form:** The check recording form supports rooms with multiple residents, including a "Set All" convenience feature and a visually distinct UI for residents with special classifications.
 -   **Comprehensive History View:** A complete, filterable, and chronologically-grouped view of all past check activity, rendered in a full-screen modal.